UN and US join chorus of condemnation against Uganda's hardline anti-LGBT bill – KION546

 According to the bill, the death penalty can be invoked for cases involving “aggravated homosexuality” — a broad term used in the legislation to describe sex acts committed without consent or under duress, against children, people with mental or physical disabilities, by a “serial offender,” or involving incest.

-The bill must now go to President Museveni for assent.
+The bill must now go to Museveni for assent.
 Last week he derided homosexuals as “deviants.”

 Uganda made headlines in 2009 when it introduced an anti-homosexuality bill that included a death sentence for gay sex.